HermanMeier/OOP-Projekt/README.md

-connect | `connect user password dbName hostIP` | Connects to a database disconnect | `disconnect` | disconnects from database showAllTables | `showAllTables` | Displays all table names in database showTables | `showTables tableName` | Displays all column names from table showTable | `showTable tableName` | Displays all data from table search | `search string` | Searches for string from all opened xml file and database table column names insert | `insert xmlFileName tableName xmlColumn tableColumn` | Inserts data from xmlColumn to tableColumn
+connect | `connect user password dbName hostIP` | Connects to a database disconnect | `disconnect` | disconnects from database showAllTables | `showAllTables` | Displays all table names in database showTableColumns | `showTableColumns tableName` | Displays all column names from table showTable | `showTable tableName` | Displays all data from table search | `search string` | Searches for string from all opened xml file and database table column names insert | `insert xmlFileName tableName xmlColumn tableColumn` | Inserts data from xmlColumn to tableColumn